blackgirlvision/membershipportal/README.md

 # Membership Portal

+The tech stack for this is
+* Themeforest Template
+* Express.js on Node.js
+* Express-Handlebars
+* Redis
+* Postgresql

 ## How to set up for development
 ### Clone the repo
 1. at a terminal make a folder or go to a folder where you keep development projects.